Skip to main content

 Applications must include:

-• 3 Letters of Recommendation (including a letter from the current program director)
+• Three letters of recommendation (including a letter from the current program director)

 • Passing scores on USMLE Steps I, II, and III